-Most veterans feel that private employers do not value military experience.
-Veterans have problems abiding with civilian laws, co-existing with people whose norms and values differ from the military culture, and establishing relationships with civilians.
-Veterans also struggle to find new career paths.
+Many veterans feel that private employers don't value military experience.
+Veterans can have problems co-existing with people whose norms and values differ from the military culture and establishing relationships with civilians.
+Returning veterans many also struggle to find new career paths.
 PTSD causes debilitating mental disability and is the leading cause of veteran unemployment.

 Answer a few questions in our online PTSD evaluation to get personalized feedback.
 Talking with a therapist or counselor can help you recover.

 Check out the Monarch Directory by SimplePractice to see licensed mental health professionals who specialize in clients with PTSD.

 You can also browse therapists who specialize in cognitive behavioral therapy (CBT), as this therapeutic approach has been shown to help PTSD recovery.